J-Hanciles/Sparta_Global_Brick-Breaker/README.md

 A simple game, break the bricks before they break you.
 Instructions - Full
 Press "Up arrow" for High Punch
-Press "Right arrow" for Mid Punch
+Press "Left arrow" for Mid Punch
 Press "Down arrow" for Low Kick
 Try to last as long as you can, the bricks are not your friends.

 Instructions - Sprint 1
-Press "Right arrow" for Mid Punch
+Press "Left arrow" for Mid Punch